-- a.
+- d.
+If the student is not allowed to return to school after the 10th day, the Superintendent/Designee will notify the student and the parent within 24 hours and provide the reasons for the delay in the process and the denial of reentry and send a copy of the notice to the State Superintendent of Schools. - 2.
+Appeals - a.
 If after the conference the Superintendent/Designee finds that an extended suspension or an expulsion is warranted, the student or the student's parent may appeal to the Board within ten (10) days after the determination. - b.
 If an appeal is filed, the Board or its designated committee or hearing officer will have 45 days from the date the appeal was received to hear the appeal and issue a decision, as follows: - i.
 This timeline period may be extended if the parent or his/her representative requests additional time; and - ii.
 This timeline will also apply in the event that the Board elects to use a hearing examiner. - c.
 If due to extraordinary circumstances or unusual complexity of a particular appeal, the Board determines that it will be unable to hear an appeal and issue a decision within 45 days, it may petition the State Superintendent for an extension of time. - d.
 The student or the student's parent or representative: - i.
-Will be provided the school system's witness list and a copy of the documents that the school system will present at the hearing 5 days before hearing; and - ii.
+Will be provided the HCPSS's witness list and a copy of the documents that the HCPSS will present at the hearing 5 days before hearing; and - ii.
 May bring counsel and witnesses to the hearing. - e.
 Unless a public hearing is requested by the parent of the student, all student disciplinary hearings will be held out of the presence of all individuals except those whose presence is considered necessary or desirable by the Board. - f.
 The appeal to the Board does not stay the decision of the Superintendent. - g.
 The decision of the Board is final.